How to Be a Well Informed Healthcare User

 Use self-care services.
 Before planning an office visit, see if your plan has a nurse help line or similar

-Your health care provider is your main advocate within the health care system.
-You
+Your healthcare provider is your main advocate within the healthcare system.
+You should:

 Find out how to use services.
-Can you ask your health care provider questions over the phone, or must you make
+Can you ask your healthcare provider questions over the phone, or must you make an

-This includes your medical records, family medical history, and a list of the medications
+This includes your medical records, family medical history, and a list of the medicines

 you take.
 Bring along a list of questions and issues you want to talk about.

-To do so, learn more about any conditions and treatments you get by asking your health
+To do so, learn more about any conditions and treatments you get by asking your healthcare

-care provider for information for patients.
-Search reputable Internet sites such as
+provider for information for patients.
+Search reputable Internet sites such as major

-major hospitals or health care organizations or government sites.
-Talk with your health
+hospitals or healthcare organizations or government sites.
+Talk with your healthcare

 Follow through.
 When you commit to a treatment plan, take medications as prescribed.
 Make sure you